Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • Internal SAP Notes shipped by saptune cannot be renamed.

-The shipped configuration of a note can be listed with:
+The configuration of a Note can be listed using the following command:

 # saptune note show NOTE